ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Several suitable scenarios are delivered as standard in the VIRTEL SAMPLIB and LOADLIB:

 SCENFPDF
-    converts an SCS datastream into a PDF document SCENFPCL
+    converts an SCS data stream into a PDF document SCENFPCL
     downloads PCL data into a raw printer file SCENPPDF